 Your garden doesn’t have to just be around the foundation of your home or out in direct sunlight.
 You can find hardy shade ground cover for those areas in your yard that are somewhat blank and shady.
 There are many different ground covers for shade areas in your yard.
 You just have to put your imagination cap on and decide exactly what you want to do with those areas.

 There are some great ground covers for shade.
 Below are some common suggestions to consider.

-Hosta – One of the most popular shade ground covers are the hostas.
-Hosta plants are a great ground cover for shade that can handle shade so long as the soil is well drained.
+Hosta – One of the most popular shade ground covers is the hostas.
+Hosta plants are a great ground cover for shade that can handle shade so long as the soil is well-drained.
 They look good in foundation gardens, but they also look good when well placed around trees.

 Ajuga – A great creeping evergreen plant that quickly fills in empty areas is ajuga.
 Bluish to purple blooms add to its charm in spring.
 While ajuga ground cover plants like fairly moist soil, they’re adaptable to many other soil types and will even tolerate a little drought.

 Sweet woodruff – Sweet woodruff is yet another commonly used shade ground cover as well as a fragrant one.
 The plant has star-shaped whorls of leaves with lacy, white flowers, adding interesting texture to shady areas of the garden.

 Lily-of-the-valley – Known for its fragrant white flowers, lily-of-the-valley brightens up shady areas of the landscape.
 Preferring moist conditions, you may need to keep an eye on it since the plant spreads quickly and can get out of hand.